Stan Heptinstall

-Stanley Heptinstall (born 21 August 1946) is an Emeritus Professor of the University of Nottingham, Director of Platelet Solutions Ltd (a spinout company of the University of Nottingham), and local government councillor on Nottinghamshire County Council.
+Stanley Heptinstall (born 21 August 1946) is an Emeritus Professor of the University of Nottingham, former director of Platelet Solutions Ltd (a spinout company of the University of Nottingham), and former local government councillor on Broxtowe Borough Council and Nottinghamshire County Council.

 Previously he was professor of Thrombosis and Haemostasis at the University of Nottingham, retiring in 2011.
 Professor Heptinstall served as Head of the Division of Cardiovascular Medicine in the School of Clinical Sciences, Faculty of Medicine and Health Sciences.

 He has been a local government councillor for 25 years, serving on Broxtowe Borough Council and Nottinghamshire County Council.
 He retired as a borough councillor in 2015, having served as the mayor of the Borough of Broxtowe in the year 2014/15.
+He retired as a county councillor in the year 2016/17.

 Early life

 Stan Heptinstall was born in Bolton, Lancashire, son of Stanley Heptinstall and Florence Heptinstall (née Hampson).
 He has a sister Brenda, born in 1950.
 The family moved to St Annes-on-Sea when he was 8 years old.